rcos/rcos-handbook/docs/mentoring/README.md

 Mentors are the life blood of RCOS, a mentor can help you with technical problems, show you where/how to find help for your project, and help you find a new project etc.

+### Perks of being an RCOS Mentor

+- Grading for Mentors is more lenient
+- Gain valuable leadership and mentoring experience
+- Be exposed to interesting technologies through the projects you mentor

 ### Mentor Responsibilities

 - Review project proposals at the start of the semester.